10up/wp-newrelic/README.md

 ### Capture URL Parameters

-If the Capture URLs setting is enabled, the plugin will capture URL parameters for displaying in transaction traces.
+If the __Capture URLs__ setting is enabled, the plugin will capture URL parameters for displaying in Transaction traces.
 As an example, turning on this feature will store a URL like http://example.com/?p=1234, while leaving it off will result in the URL being stored as http://example.com/.
 This feature can be useful for debugging or providing granular data if required.
 In certain cases, however, it can cause confusion by creating a "false positive" appearance of multiple URLs (e.g. UTM codes or tracking info from social media).

 ### Disable for AMP